-When faced with a criminal charge, it always helps to do your own research and get some clarity about the statute under which you've been charged.
-Understanding criminal statutes is not just for legal professionals, since they directly affect those who are charged.
-Lawyers are trained to read statutes and determine what the "elements" of an offense.
+When faced with a criminal charge, it always helps to do your own research.
+It can help you get some clarity about the statute under which you've been charged.
+Lawyers are trained to read statutes and determine the "elements" of an offense.
 But you don't have to go to law school to understand the elements that make up a criminal act.

 Understanding Criminal Statutes: One Element at a Time

-The following is hypothetical text of a traditional burglary statute:
+The following is the hypothetical text of a traditional burglary statute:

-"The breaking and entering the house of another, with intent to commit a felony therein, whether the felony be actually committed or not."
+"The breaking and entering the house of another, with intent to commit a felony therein, whether the felony is actually committed or not."

-- The first necessary element of this law is that there be a "breaking and entering."
+- The first necessary element of this law is "breaking and entering."
 After all, walking into a house by invitation wouldn't be a burglary.

-- The second element is that it be a "house of another."
+- The second element is the "house of another."
 If you broke into your own house, it wouldn't be a crime.

-- The third element of the crime is that you're breaking into another's house "with the intent to commit a felony therein".
-If you broke into a house of another by pure accident, such as mistaking it for your own home, or for some other purpose that didn't involve committing a felony, you wouldn't be committing a burglary (depending on the circumstances, you could be committing another crime, such as trespassing).
+- The third element of the crime is “the intent to commit a felony therein."
+If you broke into the house of another by pure accident or for some other purpose that didn't involve committing a felony, you wouldn't satisfy this element.
+Depending on the circumstances, you could be committing another crime, such as trespassing.

 - The final element you can view as a modification of the fourth.
-By saying "whether the felony be actually committed or not", the law is clarifying that it is really the "intent" to commit a felony that matters, not the actual commission of the felony.
-After all, we don't want people getting away with a crime simply because they were incompetent and failed to actually succeed in committing a felony.
+By saying "whether the felony is actually committed or not," the law is clarifying that it is really the "intent" to commit a felony that matters.
+It is still burglary, regardless of whether the intended felony is committed or not.
+A person should not get away with a crime simply because they were incompetent and failed to actually succeed in committing a felony after breaking in.

-Understanding criminal statutes and how to break down the elements is crucial to understanding your rights and ensuring that you receive a fair trial.
+Understanding criminal statutes is crucial to understanding your constitutional rights and ensuring that you receive a fair criminal trial.
 Remember, the prosecution must have sufficient evidence to prove every element of a crime beyond a reasonable doubt in order for you to be convicted.
-Knowing the elements of a crime you have been charged with can also help you get the most out of the time you spend with your attorney.
-After all, you may know of certain evidence that can directly challenge an element.
+Knowing the elements of the crime you have been charged with can help you understand whether you have a valid self-defense claim.

-The earlier you're aware of possible evidence in your favor and can relay it to your attorney, the greater the chance that the evidence can be obtained and preserved for trial or for use in plea bargaining.
-Also, there are common defenses that are often based on the elements of a crime which may also benefit you if they can be developed early in the process.
+The earlier you're aware of possible evidence in your favor and can relay it to your attorney, the greater the chance that the evidence can be obtained and preserved for trial or use in plea bargaining.
+Also, there are common defenses that are often based on the elements of a crime, which may benefit you in a criminal case.

 Leave the Heavy Lifting to a Professional: Call a Criminal Defense Lawyer Today

-Understanding criminal statutes by breaking them down into their elements is crucial to understanding your rights and ensuring that you receive a fair trial.
+Understanding criminal statutes by breaking them down into elements is crucial to understanding your rights and ensuring that you receive a fair jury trial.
 Criminal statutes aren't always written in a way the average person can understand.
 As unfair as that may seem, it is the way our criminal justice system operates.
-You can get help from a local criminal defense attorney today.
+Get help from a local criminal defense attorney today.
 An attorney can represent you in criminal court or simply offer you some legal advice on how to proceed.
 For more legal information on your state's criminal laws, FindLaw provides a list of criminal laws by state.